IsoAnalytica/Sentinel-Public/README.md

 **LiveStream** provides a live feed of the results in graphical format as they come in.

 ![LiveStreamScreen](https://github.com/IsoAnalytica/Sentinel-Public/assets/101543023/8a114942-a1c3-495c-b94a-8fc926929b69)

+**Commplexity"" provides a dashboard of the plan complexity data tabulated in the ResultsPlans and ResultsBeams csv files.

 # Enjoy and Share